Meet more members of the team who work at IDIA...

 Mr. Owor also enjoys listening to music and occasionally reading good poetry.
 He tries to live his life governed by one main principle originated by Geoffrey William Griffins, who said “If you are given a coffee cup to wash, wash it better than it has ever been washed before,” which is in line with IDIA’s principle of going beyond the call duty.
 He also draws inspiration from Dr. Neil Degrasse Tyson, an astrophysicist who once said “For me, I am driven by two principles, know more today about the world than you knew yesterday and lessen the suffering of others.
 You’d be surprised how far that gets you.”

-Bryan Tumwa is the Knowledge Management and Research Lead at IDIA.
-He has more than seven years experience in research, communication and knowledge management.
+Bryan Tumwa is the Research and Knowledge Management Lead at IDIA.
+He has more than seven years experience of work experience under his belt.
 Bryan loves communication in all its forms, more so writing and articulating ideas and concepts.
 This is therefore why it comes as no surprise that he has written, proofread and edited hundreds of articles for the mainstream media in Kenya as well as private blogs.
-Having worked for a research and consultancy firm, Bryan reinforced his analytical, negotiation, organizational and writing skills through hands- on experience in project execution.
-His research project experience cuts across community, national and international parameters and involved taking leadership in various components.
+Having worked for a research and consultancy firm, Bryan reinforced his analytical, negotiation, organizational and knowledge management skills through hands- on experience in project execution.
+His research experience cuts across community, national and international parameters and involves taking leadership in various components of research projects.
 He has authored dozens of proposals, data collection tools and project reports during his career.

 Bryan is a very perceptive person and adapts to different kinds of environments quickly.
 He prefers to have deep conversations (which mostly involve listening) with interesting people who inspire.
 Oftentimes these conversations happen with authors he interacts with through the books he reads which enables him to view the world through their lenses.